 Over 300 species of birds have been documented and over 200 species banded at Thunder Cape.
 When weather conditions are right, the area is teeming with thousands of birds.
 Loons and waterfowl fly by continuously in the spring and fall.
 Eagles and raptors soar off the Sleeping Giant heading south in the fall.
 Passerines flit through the conifers and grassy clearing near the banding station, often with with Sharp-shinned Hawks, Northern Goshawk, Merlin, and Peregrine Falcons in pursuit.
 In the fall, boreal species such as Boreal Chickadee, Black-backed and Three-toed woodpeckers, and winter finches are commonly seen.
 In September and October, large numbers of Northern Saw-whet Owls are banded, and there is always a chance of seeing a Long-eared or Barred owl.
 Click here for a Species Coverage Chart for TCBO for the period 1991-1999.
-Graphically illustrated results of bird population trends based on data collected at Thunder Cape Bird Observatory and 9 other observatories are available online at Bird Studies Canada website.
-The results of the Hawk Watch from 2003 to the present are available online at The Hawk Migration Association of North America website.
+Thunder Cape Bird Observatory is an active member of the Canadian Migration Monitoring Network.
+Many of our results, graphs and trends are located on the Bird Studies Canada and Nature Counts websites.
+The results of the Hawk Watch from 2003 to the 2013 are available online at The Hawk Migration Association of North America website.

 In addition to large numbers of regular species, TCBO has had a remarkable number of rarities, including Ontario's first Violet-Green Swallow and Black-throated Sparrow, northern Ontario's first Bewick's Wren, and Thunder Bay District's first Painted Bunting and Sprague's Pipit.
 There have also been several Scissor-tailed Flycatchers, Summer Tanagers, Western Tanagers, Pacific Loons, Harlequin Ducks, Yellow-billed Cuckoos, Blue-gray Gnatcatchers, Lark Buntings, and Townsend's Solitaires (four at once!) recorded at the station.
 Unusual warblers have included Blue-winged, Golden-winged, Prairie, and Hooded.
 See Rarities.